kevinoid/git-branch-is/README.md

 To use this module as a library, see the [API Documentation](https://kevinoid.github.io/project-template/api).

+## Contributing

+Contributions are welcome and very much appreciated!
+Please add tests to cover any changes and ensure `npm test` passes.

+If the desired change is large, complex, backwards-incompatible, can have significantly differing implementations, or may not be in scope for this project, opening an issue before writing the code can avoid frustration and save a lot of time and effort.

 ## License

 This package is available under the terms of the